Next Chapter

 Improve Quality

 Companies must adapt to new customer desires and needs in order to remain competitive.
 As a result, processes must be structured to satisfy customer expectations and requirements.
-Adopting full quality management may produce high quality improvement a priority.
+Adopting full-quality management may make high-quality improvement a priority.

 Inventory Management